 some people have been able to do that.
 I admire them genuinely.

-it entertaining, that's your writing mojo leaking like water
+because you find it entertaining, that's your writing mojo leaking

-onto the asphalt.
-Incessant worrying about other people's problems
+like water onto the asphalt.
+Incessant worrying about other people's

-that are not yours to solve is also silly.
-You can be aware,
+problems that are not yours to solve is also silly.
+You can be

-you can be concerned, you can be compassionate, and when they
+aware, you can be concerned, you can be compassionate, and when

 / readers.
 Oh, the injustices